phuonglanng24/vlm-hallucination-complexity/README.md

-# Scene Complexity, Grounding, and Object Hallucination in Vision-Language Models
+# Unraveling Object Hallucination in Vision-Language Models: From Scene Complexity to Visual Grounding

-Code for the paper: *"Scene Complexity, Grounding, and Object Hallucination in Vision-Language Models"*
+Code for the paper: *"Unraveling Object Hallucination in Vision-Language Models: From Scene Complexity to Visual Grounding"*

 ## Overview